donejs/donejs/docs/features.md

 The introduction of a strong ViewModel has some key advantages for maintaining large applications:

  * **Decouples the presentation from its business logic** - A ViewModel is essentially an object and methods representing the state of a View.
-This separation of concerns enables simple, dumb HTML-based Views containing no logic, while the ViewModel manages the complexities of application logic.
+This separation of concerns enables simple, dumb HTML-based Views containing minimal logic, while the ViewModel manages the complexities of application logic.
  * **Enables designer/developer cooperation** - Because the view is stripped of code and application logic, designers can safely and comfortably change the View without fear of breaking things.
  * **Enables easier [testing](#section=section_ComprehensiveTesting)** - ViewModels can be unit tested easily.
 Because they represent the view's state without any knowledge of the DOM, they provide a simple interface for testing.

 #### How it works

 DoneJS has a uniquely strong ViewModel layer compared to other frameworks.
 We'll discuss how it works, compare it to other frameworks, and show an example.

+##### MVVM overview

+**Models** in DoneJS are responsible for loading data from the server.
+They can be reused across ViewModels.
+They often perform data validation and sanitization logic.
+Their main function is to represent data sent back from a server.
+Models use intelligent set logic that enables [real time](#section=section_RealTimeConnected) integration and [caching](#section=section_CachingandMinimalDataRequests) techniques.

+**Views** in DoneJS are templates.
+Specifically, templates that use handlebars syntax, but with data bindings and rewritten for better performance.
+Handlebars templates are designed to be logic-less.

+**ViewModels** will be covered in detail below.

+The following video explains an in depth example of using a ViewModel in DoneJS.

+VIDEO

 ##### Independent ViewModels